Stress, Hormones, and Menopause – It’s All Connected

 Learning and regularly practicing mindfulness exercises can lower stress related to a specific situation and teach you helpful skills for dealing with stressful situations that arise in the future.
 There are several options to choose from.
 Try a few to find the one that works best for you and is a sustainable practice.

-- Paced Respiration (deep breathing)
+- Paced Respiration (deep breathing exercises)

 - Body Scan